-- 1. Any dentist whose Board-issued permit to perform General Anesthesia and/or Deep Sedation is active on March 30, 2010 shall automatically obtain a Deep Sedation/General Anesthesia Permit pursuant to this Rule XIV.
-Such dentist's permit shall expire five (5) years from the date under which the prior General Anesthesia and/or Deep Sedation Permit was granted.
-Following such expiration, the dentist must comply with all applicable statutory and regulatory requirements in order to renew the Deep Sedation/General Anesthesia Permit. - 2.
-Any dentist whose Board-issued permit to perform Parenteral Conscious Sedation is active on March 30, 2010 shall automatically obtain Moderate Sedation Privileges pursuant to this Rule XIV.
+- 2. Any dentist whose Board-issued permit to perform Parenteral Conscious Sedation is active on March 30, 2010 shall automatically obtain Moderate Sedation Privileges pursuant to this Rule XIV.
 Such dentist's privileges shall expire five (5) years from the date under which the prior Parenteral Conscious Sedation permit was granted.
-Following such expiration, the dentist must comply with all applicable statutory and regulatory requirements in order to renew the Moderate Sedation Privileges. - 3.
+Following such expiration, the dentist must comply with all applicable statutory and regulatory requirements in order to renew the Moderate Sedation Privileges moderate sedation is active on June 30, 2015, shall automatically obtain a Pediatric Designation on his/her permit for 1 year.
+In order to continue or regain that designation, he/she will be required to apply for and obtain a Pediatric Designation in accordance with subsection J.4 of this Rule XIV. - 3.
 Any dentist whose Board-issued permit to perform Enteral Conscious Sedation is active on March 30, 2010 shall automatically obtain Minimal Sedation Privileges pursuant to this Rule XIV.
 Such dentist's privileges shall expire five (5) years from the date under which the prior Enteral Conscious Sedation permit was granted.
-Following such expiration, the dentist must comply with all applicable statutory and regulatory requirements in order to renew the Minimal Sedation Privileges. - 4.
+Following such expiration, the dentist must comply with all applicable statutory and regulatory requirements in order to renew the Minimal Sedation Privileges minimal sedation is active on June 30, 2015, shall automatically obtain a Pediatric Designation on his/her permit for 1 year.
+In order to continue or regain that designation, he/she will be required to apply for and obtain a Pediatric Designation in accordance with subsection I.5 of this Rule XIV. - 4.
 Any dental hygienist whose Board-issued permit to perform Local Anesthesia is active on March 30, 2010 shall automatically obtain Local Anesthesia Privileges pursuant to this Rule XIV.
 Such hygienist's privileges shall remain valid for so long as the licensee maintains an active license to practice, except as otherwise provided in this Rule XIV.